-Test #3: ensuring flight mode changes to RTL or LAND when throttle is above zero while the flight mode is still in RTL or LAND and armed, change the flight mode switch to another position and then back to stabilize mode.
+Test #3: ensuring flight mode changes to RTL or LAND when throttle is above zero continuing on from test #3, turn your transmitter back on while the flight mode is still in RTL or LAND and armed, change the flight mode switch to another position and then back to stabilize mode.
 Ensure that the flight mode displayed on the Failsafe page is updating appropriately.